husio/lith/docs/source/api.rst

 Validation error
 ^^^^^^^^^^^^^^^^

-If error response is caused by incomplete or invalid input data, a validation error schema is used to format the response payload.
+If error response is caused by an incomplete or an invalid input data, a validation error schema is used to format the response payload.

 .. code-block:: json

     {
-      "field-name": "Human readable error description.",
-      "another-field-name": "Human readable error description."
+      "validation": {
+        "email": [
+          "Required."
+        ],
+        "password": [
+          "Must be at least 12 characters long.", "Must meet complexity requirements."
+        ]
+      }
     }